Dermadry review

 Some of the ways I’ve seen Dermadry support the hyperhidrosis community:

-7. Best of all: Dermadry is effective!
+7. Most importantly: Dermadry is effective!

 I would define myself as having moderate to severe hyperhidrosis.
 My hands used to drip with sweat, and sweat would soak through my clothes under my arms.
 In addition to causing social embarrassment, I found it super uncomfy.
 My hands would get cold and swollen, and my clothes were constantly being ruined in the armpit area.